Tehran water shortage

-The Tehran water shortage is a consequence of a water shortage in Iran.
+Tehran, the capital of Iran, is experiencing a water shortage.
 Iran has faced a severe water scarcity crisis over recent decades, significantly affecting millions of people across the nation.
 This crisis is primarily due to a combination of environmental changes, poor resource management, and unsustainable agricultural practices, which have collectively caused a substantial decline in both surface and groundwater reserves.
 The excessive exploitation of water resources has further aggravated food insecurity and internal migration challenges.
 Inefficient agricultural techniques, along with the construction of dams, have disrupted natural water systems.
 Additionally, political factors - such as subsidies and corruption associated with the Islamic Revolutionary Guard Corps (IRGC) - have compounded the crisis.

 Details

 The capital city of Tehran, accommodating approximately 18% of Iran's population, epitomizes the country's water-related challenges.
 Notably, the city experiences stark water supply inequalities: impoverished districts struggle with inadequate water provision and hazardous water quality, while affluent areas, housing many of the nation's economic elite—including high-ranking government and Islamic Revolutionary Guard Corps (IRGC) officials - are largely exempt from these hardships.
 These privileged neighborhoods maintain numerous private swimming pools and spacious green spaces.